ryppl/boost-history/statistics/survival_model/libs/statistics/survival/model/doc/readme.txt

 [ Overview ]

-    In this C++ library, we provide models of Model (statistics/model) in the survival modeling framework.
+    In this C++ library, we provide models of HasLogLikelihood ( defined in statistics/model) for survival likelihoods.

 [ Notation ]

-    See statistics/model/libs/model/doc/readme and the concept Model.
-Let mcp denote an instance of model_covariate_parameter_<M, X, P>
+    See statistics/model/libs/model/doc/readme.
+Let mcp  an instance of model_covariate_parameter_<M, X, P>

-[ Bug ]

-    See libs/statistics/survival/example/posterior_analysis.cpp

 [ Compiler ]